 KSHB 41 News reporter Braden Bates covers parts of Jackson County, Missouri, including Lee's Summit.
 Send Braden a story idea by e-mail.

-Across the nation senior living communities are bracing for what's being called a "Silver Tsunami" as the populations of people over 75 is growing, due to the Baby Boomer generation and longer lifespans.
+Across the nation, senior living communities are bracing for what's being called a "Silver Tsunami" as the population of people over 75 is growing, due to the Baby Boomer generation and longer lifespans.

-One of those communities is in Lee's Summit and is investing $220 million to build more housing units to meet the demand.
+One of those communities in Lee's Summit is investing $220 million to build more housing units to meet demand.

 "We've barely begun to tap that wave that's coming," said Ron Brohammer, who has lived at John Knox Village for nearly four years.

-The community has catered its senior living services since the 1970s, offering various housing styles, from homes, apartments to duplexes.
+John Knox Village has catered its senior living services since the 1970s, offering various housing styles — from homes to apartments and duplexes.

-Their portfolio of homes will be growing over the next few years.
+The senior living community's portfolio of homes will grow over the next few years.

-The expansion comes as U.S. Census age projections show the 80+ population has a growth rate of 55% over the next decade, creating unprecedented demand for senior housing.
+The expansion comes as U.S. Census age projections show the 80 and older population has a growth rate of 55% over the next decade, creating unprecedented demand for senior housing.

 "We're going to continue to see people age longer.
-And so there's going to be a shortage of housing units across the country over the next 20ish years," said a the president and CEO of John Knox Village.
+And so there's going to be a shortage of housing units across the country over the next 20ish years," said Anthony Columbatto, president and CEO of John Knox Village.

 For current residents like Brohammer, the expansion represents forward-thinking leadership.

-The community offers numerous amenities and activities, including a four-lane bowling alley, that Brohammer said helps create connections among residents.
+The community offers numerous amenities and activities, including a four-lane bowling alley, which Brohammer said helps create connections among residents.

 Brohammer supports the community's proactive approach to growth.